-The DMV is offering eligible Californians more time to complete driver license renewals due to the COVID-19 pandemic.
+The DMV is offering eligible Californians more time to complete driver’s license renewals due to the COVID-19 pandemic.

-California has extended noncommercial driver licenses (including AB 60 and limited-term) expiring during the COVID-19 pandemic.
-The terms of your extension depends on your age.
+California has provided extensions or expanded online renewal eligibility for noncommercial driver licenses (including AB 60 and limited-term) expiring during the COVID-19 pandemic.

 - License holders 69 and younger (Beginning March 1, 2020): Most drivers now qualify for online renewal.

-All commercial driver licenses, endorsements, and certificates expiring March-December 2020 have an extension valid through December 31.
+All commercial driver’s licenses, endorsements, and certificates expiring March 2020-February 2021 have an extension valid through February 28, 2021.
 The extension is the same for commercial license holders both under and over the age of 70.

 Driver License Permits

-Noncommercial driver license permits expiring between March-November 30, 2020 are extended six months or to a date 24 months from the date of application, whichever is earlier.
+Noncommercial driver’s license permits expiring between March 1, 2020 – May 31, 2021 are extended six months or to a date 24 months from the date of application, whichever is earlier.

-Commercial learner’s permits expiring between March and September 2020 are now valid through September 30, 2020.
+Commercial learner’s permits expiring between March 2020-February 2021 have an extension valid through February 28, 2021.
 The extensions require no individual action on the part of drivers.

 – Extensions require no action on the part of the driver.